How to Clean Solar Panels Safely: Step-by-Step Guide for Australian Homeowners

 Our team of solar industry researchers and technical writers produce evidence-based guides for Australian homeowners.
 We draw on manufacturer documentation, CSIRO and Clean Energy Council data, and input from practicing solar technicians across Australia.

-Fact-checked Last updated: 10 April 2025
+Fact-checked Last updated: 27 April 2026

 Frequently Asked Questions

 The safest method is to clean from the ground using a soft-bristle extension brush and purified water, or from a stable ladder only if your panels are on a single-storey low-pitch roof.
 Never step onto a solar panel or lean across the roof unsupported.
+The Clean Energy Council recommends working with a spotter when using any ladder or elevated position.

 Yes, if you can reach them safely.
 Ground-mounted or easily accessible single-storey panels can be DIY-cleaned.
 For two-storey homes or steep roofs, professional cleaning is strongly recommended to avoid serious injury.
+According to SafeWork Australia, falls from roofs account for approximately 25% of workplace fatalities, and residential falls carry similar risks.

 Use purified or deionised water.
 Tap water contains minerals that leave white spotting residue when they dry, reducing panel efficiency.
 Rainwater is acceptable if your area has low mineral content.
+A TDS meter reading below 50ppm is ideal for cleaning solar panels without leaving deposits.

 A standard 6.6 kW (20-panel) system takes 45–90 minutes when cleaned properly, including setup and drying time.
 Allow more time if panels are heavily soiled with bird droppings or lichen.
+Ground-level systems can be cleaned faster than roof-mounted installations.